 The international organisation and secretariat support the host government in managing the negotiation process.

-The international organisation supports the facilitation team in both procedural and substantive aspects of the negotiations.
-When an international organisation works as one with clearly defined positions and responsibilities, it is able to allocate time, staff, political leverage and expertise most effectively to the negotiations.
-When roles are clearly distributed, the activities of international organisation and its sub-organisations can complement each other.
+- Effectiveness: When the international organisation and secretariat work as one with clearly defined positions and responsibilities, they are able to allocate time, staff, political leverage and expertise most effectively to the negotiations.

 The main barriers to the unity of an international organisation are: